UC California Naturalist Program

 The California Naturalist class will introduce you to the wonders of California’s unique ecology and engage you in the stewardship of our natural communities.
 This intensive certification program will utilize a combination of scientific curriculum, guest lecturers, field trips and project-based learning to immerse you in the natural world of the central coast.

-The fee for the program is $400.00.
 A limited number of scholarships are available for those with need.

 Program Goals: